 We, at St. Dominic Catholic Church, consider ourselves a family.
-Together with the Holy Spirit and the unending support of our pastor, Fr.
-Eric Ritter, we would like to extend an invitation to everyone to share their faith and love for God with other members of our parish community.
+Together with the Holy Spirit, we would like to extend an invitation to everyone to share their faith and love for God with other members of our parish community.
 A Small Faith Community is the Biblical context for living the life in the Spirit.
 The first Small Faith Communities existed as means to live and spread the authentic Catholic Faith, which was received from the apostles.
 These first Catholics were of one mind in faithfully and joyfully living out the call to follow Jesus Christ.
-“They devoted themselves to the teachings of the apostles and to the communal life, to the breaking of the bread and to the prayers (Acts 2:42).”
+"They devoted themselves to the teachings of the apostles and to the communal life, to the breaking of the bread and to the prayers (Acts 2:42)."

 In the same way, He is calling us to live out our baptisms with each other just as deep and fulfilling as in the Acts of the Apostles.
 Small Faith Communities are formed through the power of the Holy Spirit to grow and seek nourishment in the Word of God, sacred Catholic tradition, and the teachings of the Magisterium.

 Practical Purposes of participation in a Small Faith Community: